 This was the house before.
 This was taken in the late fall, so the dead plants definitely make it look worse.
 The color scheme, symmetrical bushes, and shutters looked straight out of the '60s.
 We were itching to paint it all of last winter.
 The inside was so warm and charming, the outside did the house no justice.
 In fact, when we did our first drive-by, Jim pulled up in front of it and I said "oh my god NO" (this was in our "choosy" phase of house shopping, which is a post for a different day).
 But remember kids – when it's yours, you can change it!

 A big, pointless concrete "patio" of some sort in the back of the yard.
-The baby fence had a gate that opened up to this "patio" and the previous owners had an adirondack chair on it (because when I want to relax and drink lemonade, I want to do it here?).
+The baby fence had a gate that opened up to this space and the previous owners had an adirondack chair on it.
 It had been there for years, so I'm sure they were just trying to make the most of it, but...just rip it out.
 Which is what we did.

 We rented a jackhammer and towed away tons of solid concrete, while ripping out the other stones and the small tree that was in the middle of the yard.
 We planted grass where the patio had been and hoped for the best!
 It was terrifying to think the grass might not grow (first-time jitters) but obviously, it was fine.
 We watched it grow in and followed up by planting some new shrubs along the fence.

 Here is the "after" at the end of the summer.
 We still have some more shaping to do to the beds, but the work that's been done has made a huge difference.
 We've gained a ton of yard space by removing that slab, which Cooper loves!
 It looks more opened up, and I'm relieved to not have to look at that dumb fence anymore.